Vis4Sense/student-projects/instructions/software.md

     - start with [this project template](https://github.com/users/kaidatavis/projects/2)
       - add your name to the project title, such as 'Kai's project plan'
       - add your name to all the project issues, such as 'Kai - recruit users'
-  - Please make a subfolder under the appropriate folder, such as `[2023-summer](https://github.com/kaidatavis/student-projects/tree/master/2023-summer)', for your project:
-    - Please send me your github account username or email, so I can add you to the repository.
-    - Please name your folder like this: year-degree-name-title (e.g., 2023-msc-kaixu-visual-analytics-for-sensemaking)
-    - Use the your folder for your code and other things like notes (in markdown)
-    - Include in your folder a 'readme.md' file to list all the things in your folder (e.g., which subfolder contains what) and other information such as how to run your code.
-    - Don't include large files as everyone else will need to download them as well (when they do a 'pull' of the repository).
-    - There will be top-level folder(s) for share resouces such as datasets.

 # Code editor (IDE):
 Recommended: Visual Studio Code https://code.visualstudio.com/.